scotty-c/kubernetes-security-workshop/securing-application-communication-with-istio/istio.md

 So tcpdump command will be
 `sudo tcpdump -vvv -A -i  eth0 '((dst port 9080) and (net 10.244.0.9))'`

+### Minikube and Azure

 Then in another terminal lets hit our web front end with will call our details service.
 `curl -o /dev/null -s -w "%{http_code}\n" http://$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')/productpage`

+### Play with k8s

+PLEASE NOTE !!! you will need to replace the below url with your url you can hit your version of the application on.

+Then in another terminal lets hit our web front end with will call our details service.
+`curl -o /dev/null -s -w "%{http_code}\n" http://ip172-18-0-4-bivq19oj98i0009oq2g0.direct.workshop.play-with-k8s.com:31380/productpage`

 The out put should have been something like
 ```